 #7 Nimby | Finland

 (2020) Mervi is a young lesbian woman from the hipster neighborhoods of Helsinki.
 She has been living with her German-Iranian friend Kata for about a year.
 Circumstances encourage them to finally come out of the closet.
 With Kata’s parents on the way, they travel to Mervi’s home village in the countryside to first confront her parents.
 There, Mervi discovers that she is not the only one with secrets.
-The two girls find themselves in the middle of complete social chaos: a community of gangbangers, preachers, activists, racists, refugees, alcoholics, and drug addicts.
+The two girls find themselves in the middle of complete social chaos: a community of gangbangers, preachers, activists, racists, refugees, and people with alcohol and drug problems.
 Eventually, even a neo-Nazi group on the warpath invades.

 This black, satirical comedy both entertains and makes you think.
 More about Nimby here >